BrianArchibald/Lawn/README.md

 # Lawn and Landscaping Website

-This is a fictional site for a lawn and landscaping business created from scratch.
+This is a site for a lawn and landscaping business created from scratch.
 The site features a photo gallery and a contact form page for clients.
 The site is fully responsive and features prominent call to actions throughout the sections.

 ## Deployment